Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Don’t be surprised on your visit there if you only bump into Kiwis!

 Fiji is MUCH bigger.
-Rarotonga is a pretty small island nation, with no traffic lights and a bus service that either goes clockwise or anticlockwise, you can drive around the whole island in about 45 minutes.
+Even though the Cook Islands is made up of 15 islands these are all pretty small.
+The biggest island is Rarotonga which is still quite small, with no traffic lights and a bus service that either goes clockwise or anticlockwise, you can drive around the whole island in about 45 minutes.

 The population of Rarotonga is about 20,000 whereas Fiji’s population is about 900,000.